tinacious/react-native-save-base-sixty-four/README.md

 If you are looking for the ability to save a base64 string to the camera roll, specifically with support for the current version of Android as well as legacy versions of Android, this module will help you with that.

+If you want to read more about why I developed this module, you can read the [blog post](https://blog.tinaciousdesign.com/save-to-photos-gallery-android-10-android-q).

 ### Android support